 The standard of education at School District #92 (Nisga'a) has been guided by policy and legislation, including the School Act and the English Language Arts K-7 Integrated Resource Package.
-School District #92 is moving towards B.C.
+SD92 is moving toward B.C.
 Performance Standards.
 Developed for voluntary use in British Columbia schools, the B.C.
 Performance Standards describe the professional judgments of a significant number of educators about standards and expectations for the following key areas of learning:

-- + Reading and Writing;
+- reading and writing;

-- Numeracy;
+- numeracy;

-- Social Responsibility;
+- social responsibility;

-- Information and Communications Technology Integration;
+- information and communications technology Integration; and

-- + Healthy Living.
+- healthy living.